Edith Quimby: Career and legacy

 In 1919 she moved to New York City, where she took a job at the Memorial Hospital for Cancer and Allied Diseases as assistant physicist to Gioacchino Failla, which was very rare for a woman in her time; she became an associate physicist there in 1932.

 Her working relationship with Failla continued for another forty years.
-In 1942 she left Memorial Hospital and joined the Center for Radiological Research, led by Failla, at Columbia's medical school, where she worked until 1978.
+In 1942, she left Memorial Hospital and joined the Center for Radiological Research, led by Failla, at Columbia's medical school, where she worked until 1978.
 Her research at Memorial Hospital delved into safe doses of medicinal radiation, observing the energy emitted by potential materials for nuclear medicine as well as the amount of radiation absorbed by the body from different sources.
 She also studied the potential of synthesised radioactive materials for treating cancer and in other medical research applications.

-In 1941 she was appointed to the faculty of Cornell University Medical College as an assistant professor of radiology.
+In 1941, she was appointed to the faculty of Cornell University Medical College as an assistant professor of radiology.
 The next year, she became an associate professor of radiation physics at the College of Physicians and Surgeons at In Columbia University.
 She was promoted to full professor in 1954 and retired in 1960.

 Quimby received many awards for her work throughout her career and participated in several scientific societies.
-In 1940, she was the first women to receive the Janeway Medal from American Radium Society.
+In 1940, she was the first woman to receive the Janeway Medal from American Radium Society.
 The following year, she was awarded the Gold Medal of the Radiological Society of North America, for work which "placed every radiologist in her debt.".
 She was elected president of the American Radium Society in 1954.
 In 1963, the American College of Radiology honoured her with its gold medal.
 She was one of the first members of the American Association of Physicists in Medicine.
 The American Association of Physicists in Medicine established a lifetime achievement award in her honor.